nayere6342/sep11-freedom-project/blog/entry05.md

 Third:

- * At the very end of the script, the scene is drawen into the window.
+ * At the very end of the script, the scene is drawn into the window.

  * **This is only for the art style of the window**